chocolatey/docs/input/en-us/central-management/usage/website/computers.md

 ## Viewing Installed Software on a Computer

+> :memo: **NOTE**
+>
+> Starting with Chocolatey Central Management 0.10.0, the groups that a computer is a member of is shown in both the table of all computers, as well as on the computer details pages.
+By default, this will only show the first 5 group memberships.
+If there are more group associations:
+>
+> - on the computers table a `...` link can be hovered on and a tooltip will be shown with all the memberships,
+> - the computer details page a `View More` link will be shown, and when clicked will cause an expansion to show all memberships.
+Then a `View Less` link will be shown to default to previous view.

 From the main Computers page in Central Management, locate the computer of interest in the list or by providing a search term in the table filter.
 Select the :gear: **Actions** menu in the corresponding right-hand column, and click **Details**.